Greece imposes capital controls as crisis deepens

 Former conservative Prime Minister Antonis Samaras, who on Sunday met Greek head of state President Prokopis Pavlopoulos, said Tsipras should drop the referendum plans and return to the negotiations or make way for a government of national unity.

-As speculation of capital controls have increased over the past two weeks, Greeks have pulled billions of euros out of their accounts.
+As speculation of capital controls increased over the past two weeks, Greeks have pulled billions of euros from their accounts.
 Long queues formed in supermarkets on Saturday as shoppers stocked up on essentials.

-Greece's top refiner, Hellenic Petroleum, said it had enough fuel reserves on hand to last for many months, but there were reports of long queues forming at petrol stations as motorists rushed to fill up.
+Greece's top refiner, Hellenic Petroleum, said it had enough fuel reserves on hand to last for many months, but there were reports of long queues forming at petrol stations.

-Travel companies had been warning tourists for some weeks that they should be prepared to take extra cash, given the likelihood of problems with the system.
-But the sight of cash machines that had run dry was a visible shock to many tourists.
+Travel companies had been warning tourists for weeks that they should take extra cash, but finding empty ATMs was still a shock to many.

-"I am trying to go over to the bigger banks," said Cassandra Preston, a Canadian tourist who was searching around in central Athens for a machine that had cash.
-"I am here for another month and I would like to make sure I have some cash on me."
+"I am trying to go over to the bigger banks," said Cassandra Preston, a Canadian tourist who was scouring central Athens for a machine with cash.
+"I am here for another month, and I would like to make sure I have some cash on me."

 Many leading economists have voiced sympathy with the Greek government's argument that further cuts in spending risk choking off the growth that would give Greece some prospect of servicing debts worth nearly twice its annual national income.